How To Peel Potato, The Right Way

 This technique is more unconventional but can be a lot of fun:

-2. Scrub the Potatoes: Place the potatoes in a large bucket with some water, then use the drill to scrub the potatoes.
+- Scrub the Potatoes: Place the potatoes in a large bucket filled with water, then use a drill to scrub them.
 The skins will come off with the scrubbing action.

-This method is best for new potatoes or those with very thin skins and is perfect for large batches.
+This method is ideal for new potatoes or those with very thin skins, and is particularly suitable for large batches.
 While it might not be suitable for all kitchens, it’s an innovative solution for those who enjoy a bit of DIY.

 Expert Tips for Peeling Potatoes Quickly